Target of Opportunity Policies

 ToO observations should be executed during service mode.
 There is no restriction as to how much time a ToO can use during service mode other than the time limit and/or number of trigger imposed by the OPC or DDTC.
-Note that unlike for normal programs, the time accounting for ToO programmes is made on the basis of the actual time invested in executing the observations, taking into accound all operational overheads, which may include the change of focal station of the the telescope.
+The time accounting for ToO programmes is made on the basis of the actual time invested in executing the observations, taking into account all operational overheads, which may include the change of focal station of the telescope.

 If the request can only be done during a visitor night, the policies are different for La Silla and Paranal.

 - ToO observations (both OPC and DDT) cannot exceed the following limits of telescope time (TT, is the total time spent for the observations.
 TT includes time to change configuration, point the telescope, acquire guide stars, expose, read-out, calibrate, etc. It is measured from the time the telescope is taken over by the ToO observer, until the time the scheduled observer begins the first exposure after the ToO).

 - OPC ToOs: 3 hours of TT per run or per 3 nights in the case of longer runs (within the limit of the total TT allocated by the OPC).

 - DDT ToOs: 2 hours of TT per run or per 3 nights for longer runs (within the limit of the total TT allocated by the DDTC)

 - No ToO observations can be scheduled during 1-night runs.

 - ToO observations requiring more time than specified above must be spread over consecutive observing runs, if justified.